vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 mkdir .ssh
 ```

-Move the key file to your `.ssh` folder with a different name `id_rsa`, which is a default name.
+Move the key file to your `.ssh` folder with a different name, `id_rsa`, which is a default name.

 ```
 mv ssh-key-*.key .ssh/id_rsa